EmekaManuel/Updated-DSID-Analysis/README.md

 1. Visually appealing command line interface.
 1. Single Address Score Analysis: If a single wallet address is entered, the script calculates and displays the score attributed to that wallet.
 1. Multiple Addresses Score Analysis: If multiple wallet addresses are entered, it calculates and displays aggregate scores for all provided wallets.
+Note that multiple wallet addresses should be separated by a comma when inputing them in the commandline / terminal.
 1. Error Handling: Implements robust error handling to manage exceptions and display informative error messages when issues arise during score calculations.

 This script enables users to interactively input wallet addresses, retrieve scores, and gain insights into the on-chain activities associated with the provided wallets on the Solana blockchain.